 Betting and horse racing go hand in hand.
 In this guide to horse racing betting we explain the different types of bets, the betting odds and how you can improve your betting by using the tools available on irishracing.com

-Irishracing.com is a vast resource of free horse racing content which can help you to improve your horse racing betting.
+Irishracing.com is a vast resource of free horse racing content which can help you to improve your horse racing betting knowledge and form study.

 No actual betting takes place on irishracing.com but we provide links to all the major bookmakers’ sites.